-Bi-ski description: The bi-ski is a more stable sit-down ski than the mono-ski.
-While it can be skied independently, an instructor typically tethers from behind to assist with turning and speed control.
+Bi-ski description: The bi-ski is a more stable sit-ski than the mono-ski.
+While it can be skied independently, an instructor may tether from behind to assist with turning and speed control based on the needs of each student.

-Typical student: Students who bi-ski are typically not ambulatory.
-They may or may not have functional arm movements.
-They bi-ski because they either need or choose to ski in a seated position.
+Typical student: Students who bi-ski typically use a wheelchair.
+They may or may not have functional arm movements, balance, coordination, and/or motor skill challenges.

-Disabilities: Most Bi-skiers have one of the following disabilities: Cerebral Palsy, Traumatic Brain Injury, Spinal Cord Injury, Muscular Distrophy, Multiple Sclerosis or bi-lateral leg amputations.
+Disabilities: Common disabilities for the bi-skier include but are not limited to: Cerebral Palsy, Traumatic Brain Injury, Spinal Cord Injury, Muscular Distrophy, Multiple Sclerosis or bi-lateral leg amputations.

 Weight limit: For the safety of the student and instructor, a bi-skier must weigh no more than 185 lbs.